pcfmello/flutter-imc-calculator/README.md

-# imc_calculator
+# Flutter IMC Calculator

-A calculator to calculate imc of people.
+A simple project to calculate the IMC of people.

 ## Getting Started